briantrommater/tromcards/README.md

 Welcome to TromCards!

 Try to remember the cards.
-Click on missing card.

-Simple enough?
+Each game features a deck with one card missing.

 Click link below to play!

 https://briantrommater.github.io/tromcards/